 D an G (Stand: Yo-Yo-Ma)

-He's named after the fashion brand Dolce & Gabbana; his Stand is named after the chinese cellist Yo-Yo Ma.
+He is named after the fashion brand Dolce & Gabbana; his Stand is named after the Chinese cellist Yo-Yo Ma.

 - Bodyguard Betrayal: Yo-Yo-Ma uses this as its modus operandi.
 It all but falls over itself to help you out of pickles, but it's really trying to make you lower your guard so it can find a way to get the anti-human-flesh enzyme it exudes on you.

 - Dirty Cop: Before he was arrested, anyway.

 - For the Evulz: Once he became convinced that Nostradamus really had foretold the world's end in 1999, he exchanged his dutiful police officer personality for one of "homicidal maniac".
 Why bother with holding your impulses in if even the universe isn't going to live long enough to punish you?